Security and NetBSD

 - NetBSD-SA2023-002 Various compatibility syscall memory access issues

 See the advisory archive for a complete list.

 In some cases a security issue will be discovered in NetBSD-current and then be resolved soon after.
 These issues are often short lived and do not impact any NetBSD releases.
 In these cases we don't release advisories specifically for NetBSD-current.
 Users running NetBSD-current are strongly advised to subscribe to the current-users mailing list, and to regularly upgrade their systems.

 The NetBSD Packages Collection provides easy source or binary installation of a large number of third-party applications.
 Users should remember that there can often be bugs in third-party software, and some of these bugs can leave a machine vulnerable to exploitation.
 To cope with this, NetBSD provides an easy way to audit your installed packages for known vulnerabilities.

 The NetBSD pkgsrc Security Team and package maintainers keep a list of known security vulnerabilities in packages which are (or have been) included in pkgsrc.
 The list is available from the NetBSD FTP site at:

-Through audit-packages, this list can be downloaded automatically, and a security audit of all packages installed on a system can take place.
+Through pkg_admin, this list can be downloaded automatically, and a security audit of all packages installed on a system can take place.

-There are two components to audit-packages.
-The first component, download-vulnerability-list, is for downloading the list of vulnerabilities from the NetBSD FTP site.
-The second component, audit-packages, checks to see if any of your installed packages are vulnerable.
+There are two parts to this workflow.
+The first part is running pkg_admin fetch-pkg-vulnerabilities, for downloading the list of vulnerabilities from the NetBSD FTP site.
+The second part is running pkg_admin audit to check if any of your installed packages are vulnerable.
 If a package is vulnerable, you will see output similar to the following: